Archdiocesan news

 Journey toward priesthood rooted in prayer, openness to God, community support

 The two men have had very different paths toward the priesthood.
-Deacon Hennekes, 65, worked for the oil industry as an engineer and later as a teacher and football coach at St. Dominic High School.
+Father Hennekes, 65, worked for the oil industry as an engineer and later as a teacher and football coach at St. Dominic High School.
 He has three adult children and was ordained as a permanent deacon in 2022 before deciding to pursue the priesthood.

-Meanwhile, Laugeman, 26, began discerning his priestly vocation as a student at St. Dominic after deepening his relationship with the Lord, starting with an eighth-grade Luke 18 retreat.
+Meanwhile, Deacon Laugeman, 26, began discerning his priestly vocation as a student at St. Dominic after deepening his relationship with the Lord, starting with an eighth-grade Luke 18 retreat.
 He was also influenced by the faith examples of his parents, particularly his dad, Matt.

 This isn’t the first time that Deacon Hennekes and Laugeman have crossed paths, though.
 While at St. Dominic, Deacon Hennekes helped coach Laugeman on the football field.
 Neither of them thought that one day they’d be standing together at the cathedral basilica, answering their vocational calling to serve God’s people.